Part I: Exam Strategies

 TG: I’ve never come across anyone else who does that.
 When you say you see all this, do you see it internally out in front of you or is it something you see inside of you?
 How does it work?

 EP: It’s an internal register.

 TG: What color is the light when things light up?

 EP: I don’t think it’s a color, it’s more where I feel it.

 TG: But when you say it lights up, what does that mean?
 Is it an illumination of some kind?

-TG: OK but I keep trying to be you to figure this all out.
-With acid alone, if the acid is really high I picture the inside of my cheeks.
-Are they lighting up or what’s happening?
+TG: OK, but I keep trying to be you to figure this all out.
+With acid alone, if the acid is really high, are the inside of your cheeks lighting up?
+What’s happening?